-So I keep telling myself.
-The greatest invention in the last 200 years isn't a product but rather the scientific method, a process, that created millions of products.
-A focus on process over products is even more important today, when change is exponential.
+So I keep telling myself, the greatest invention in the last 200 years isn't a product, but rather the scientific method, the process which has been used to create millions of products.
+Today, when change is exponential, a focus on process over products is even more important.
 Here are 5 keys to focusing on process.

 In the early 1990's, I started my first professional full time job as a manufacturing engineer with the responsibility to manage the process to assemble analog gauges used for angioplasty devices.
 The company had just lost two of it's three major customers for this particular product line and the largest was beginning to look for another supplier.
 The QA for the customer was rejecting too many of the shipped gauges and this was after our internal QA was rejecting many gauges as well.
 We were just beginning two major company wide changes - the first was to move from traditional push manufacturing to the new pull manufacturing (demand flow/kanban) and second was to allow individuals at all levels more opportunity to lead and manage.
 Fortunately for me I had no experience or allegiance to the old ways.
 I didn't have any experience with the new way either so I was sure it would work.